EnokiUN/EnokiUN/README.md

 Olivier, ***IS THIS QUIET ENOUGH?***

-"Unix is simple, it just needs a genius to understand it's simplicity."
+> *"UNIX is very simple, it just needs a genius to understand its simplicity."*

+\- Dennis M. Ritchie

 *side note: click my pfp at the top for a surprise*